-- (a) The values of the one-third octave band spectra measured during helicopter noise certification tests under this appendix must conform, or be corrected, to the reference conditions prescribed in section H36.3(a).
+(a) The values of the one-third octave band spectra measured during helicopter noise certification tests under this appendix must conform, or be corrected, to the reference conditions prescribed in section H36.3(a).
 Each correction must account for any differences in the atmospheric attenuation of sound between the test-day conditions and the reference-day conditions along the sound propagation path between the aircraft and the microphone.
-Unless the meteorological conditions are within the test window prescribed in this appendix, the test data are not acceptable. - (b) Attenuation rates.
-The procedure for determining the atmospheric attenuation rates of sound with distance for each one-third octave bands must be determined in accordance with Society of Automotive Engineering (SAE) ARP 866A.
-The atmospheric attenuation equations are provided in both the International and English system of units in section A36.7 of this part. - (c) Correction for atmospheric attenuation.
-(1) EPNL values calculated for measured data must be corrected whenever- - (i) The ambient atmospheric conditions of temperature and relative humidity do not conform to the reference conditions, 77 °F and 70%, respectively, or - (ii) The measured flight paths do not conform to the reference flight paths. - (iii) The temperature and relative humidity measured at 33 feet (10 meters) above the ground must be used to adjust for propagation path absorption. - (2) The mean attenuation rate over the complete sound propagation path from the aircraft to the microphone must be computed for each one-third octave band from 50 Hz to 10,000 Hz.
+Unless the meteorological conditions are within the test window prescribed in this appendix, the test data are not acceptable.

+(b) Attenuation rates.
+The procedure for determining the atmospheric attenuation rates of sound with distance for each one third octave bands must be determined in accordance with SAE ARP 866A (Incorporated by reference, see §36.6).
+The atmospheric attenuation equations are provided in both the International and English systems of units in section A36.7 of appendix A to this RBAC.

+(c) Correction for atmospheric attenuation.
+(1) EPNL values calculated for measured data must be corrected whenever-

+(i) The ambient atmospheric conditions of temperature and relative humidity do not conform to the reference conditions, 77 °F and 70%, respectively, or

+(ii) The measured flight paths do not conform to the reference flight paths.

+(iii) The temperature and relative humidity measured at 33 feet (10 meters) above the ground must be used to adjust for propagation path absorption.

+(2) The mean attenuation rate over the complete sound propagation path from the aircraft to the microphone must be computed for each one-third octave band from 50 Hz to 10,000 Hz.
 These rates must be used in computing the corrections required in section H36.111(d) of this appendix.